 KUDZU BUG SPRAY ^

-Lastly, if you’re finding them in your vegetable garden, go with the best organic option we know called MULTI PURPOSE INSECT KILLER.
+If you’re finding them in your vegetable garden, go with the best organic option we know called MULTI PURPOSE INSECT KILLER.
 It’s safe enough to use daily if needed but in general, 1-2 treatments will take care of kudzu bugs for at least a few weeks.
+Kudzu bugs eat plants and LOVE garden veggies so they’ll target many crops commonly grown around the home.
+If you’re finding them on property close or on the home, its just a matter of time before the garden becomes their dinner.

-BEST KUDZU BUG SPRAY FOR INSIDE THE HOME ^
+BEST KUDZU SPRAY FOR INSIDE THE HOME ^

 Kudzu bugs are a relatively new pest here in the United States but they appear to be here to stay.
 To keep your home bug free, treat the outside before they get it scented and marked which will no doubt attract more.